Search This Blog

 I've now had the opportunity to use my own take on a handle and it was exactly what I hoped for.
 In use, I did not think about the handle and was easily able to move the model into the position I needed.

-I've only used the stick on version, so far, but I've designed and printed 3 variants ready for different situations.
+I've only used the flat top stick-on version, so far, but I've designed and printed 3 variants ready for different situations.

-A magnetic holder using a 16mm diameter x 5mm deep magnet, held on using a countersunk M3 nut and bolt.
+A holder using a 16mm diameter x 5mm deep magnet, held on using a countersunk M3 nut and bolt.
+[Update Feb., 2026: I'm not sure how useful the magnet handles will be now that I've added magnets to the bases of the miniatures.]

-All three are designed to print unsupported on either a resin or a filament printer.
+All three variants are designed to print unsupported on either a resin or a filament printer.

 ==